NickFoley/TechnicalTasks/README.md

  - Each task is contained within its own directory.
  - Every task has a md file containing assumptions that were made in absence of required information.
  - All tasks were completed with Python 3.9.1
+ - All Tasks have an image call OutputScreenshot, which is a screenshot showing the task being successfully executed.
 ## Task 1
  ```
 Task 1 - Write a script in Python that prints the numbers from 1 to 75.